ediloren/FastImp/ReadMe.txt

 How-to-compile instructions
 ---------------------------

-FastImp currently compiles for *nix only.
+FastImp currently compiles for *nix and for Windows using CygWin.

 FastImp has two main components: